bengagobengago

 Fee TypeAmount / Rate

-Shop Set-Up Fee$15 USD (one-time, new shops)
+Shop Set-Up Fee$15 USD (one-time, new shops only)

-Payment Processing FeeVaries by country: US: 3% + $0.25; UK: 4% + £0.20; EU: 4% + €0.30
+Payment Processing FeeUS: 3% + $0.25; UK: 4% + £0.20; EU: 4% + €0.30

-Etsy Plus SubscriptionOptional – $10 USD per month
+Etsy Plus Subscription$10 USD per month

 As you can see, Etsy's cut isn't a single fee but a combination of several fees.
 The listing fee is a small flat charge to post each item.
 The transaction fee and payment processing fee together take the largest portion—roughly 6.5% + ~3–4% (plus a small fixed amount) of each transaction.